PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-09 17:41:28
+Last updated: 2024-04-09 17:42:01
-Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell